Richard Brautigan: Legacy

-The short story 'Your Clothes are Dead' by Dave McKean, included in a collection of short comics called Pictures That Tick, is about a meeting provoked by memories of, and buying a copy of, Brautigan's The Abortion: An Historical Romance.

-Brautigan's daughter, Ianthe Elizabeth Brautigan, describes her memories of her father in her book You Can't Catch Death (2000).

 In March 2018, poet Francis Daulerio published Please Plant This Book – a reinterpretation of and homage to Brautigan's book of the same name on its 50th anniversary.
 The publication contained seeds to be planted, packed in sleeves which carry poems by Daulerio and illustrations by Scott Hutchison.
 Profits from the book were to go to The American Foundation for Suicide Prevention.
 Hutchison took his own life in May 2018, and in September an expanded version was published as a chapbook, the original edition having sold out, containing a foreword by Ianthe Brautigan and an afterword by Scottish poet Michael Pedersen.

-The music video for Kat Meoz's "Here I Wait" directed by Kansas Bowling recreates Brautigan's book covers and features the only footage in existence of the actual Willard which inspired Willard and His Bowling Trophies: A Perverse Mystery.
+The music video for Kat Meoz's "Here I Wait" directed by Kansas Bowling recreates Brautigan's book covers and features the only footage in existence of the actual Willard who inspired Willard and His Bowling Trophies.

-Brautigan is mentioned in the song "I Like the Way You Walk" by the Donkeys from the 2011 album Born With Stripes, and by Shawn Mullins in "Twin Rocks, Oregon".

-"A Beautiful Poem" is read by Matthew McConaughey and plays a significant role in the 2019 movie The Beach Bum.
+The Adam Curtis-directed documentary series All Watched Over by Machines of Loving Grace (TV series) was named after a poem written by Brautigan.